ncatlab/nlab-content/pages/16278.md

 He remarks on the power of rigorous mathematical definition:

 > "Continuity" had been, until he [Cantor] defined it, a vague word, convenient for philosophers like Hegel, who wished to introduce metaphysical muddles into mathematics.
 Cantor gave a precise significance to the word, and showed that continuity, as he defined it, was the concept needed by mathematicians and physicist.
 By this means a great deal of mysticism, such as that of Bergson, was rendered antiquated.
-(Chapter XXXI of "A History of Western Philosophy" (1945))
+(Chapter XXXI of "[[A History of Western Philosophy]]" (1945))

 ## Brouwer